 Get a breakdown of the core concepts of financial literacy with kids, starting with understanding currency and spending to credit and budgeting for older kids and teens.
 Find out how to help kids earn money, including doling out allowances and helping them find jobs.

 Youth and Money

 No matter how old you are, it’s never too soon to start learning about personal finance!
-These resources start at kindergarten and provide financial advice to students through their post-college years.
-There’s even a fun video page for younger kids, with financial advice from Scrooge McDuck and the Berenstain Bears.
+These resources begin at kindergarten and provide financial advice to students through their post-college years.
+There’s even a fun video page for younger kids with financial advice from Scrooge McDuck and the Berenstain Bears.